Bobby Southworth: Strikeforce

 Southworth next moved to Strikeforce, where his first fight was against James "The Sandman" Irvin.
 The bout was declared a No-Contest after a mere 17 seconds when in a freak accident, Southworth and Irvin's clinch pressed against the cage, pushing open the cage door and causing Irvin to fall out of the ring.

 In his next fight, Southworth was given the opportunity to fight for Strikeforce's vacant light heavyweight championship against Vernon "Tiger" White.
 Southworth won a decision victory, taking White down repeatedly and controlling the pace of the match.

 Southworth's next fight was a non-title bout against Anthony Ruiz, a fight that Ruiz won by way of TKO (cut) in round 2.
 A rematch was set up, but this time it would be for Southworth's championship.
 In a rather slow-paced fight, Southworth defeated Ruiz via 5-round Unanimous Decision on June 27, 2008 and thus became the only man to successfully defend the Strikeforce Light Heavyweight Championship.

 In his next title defense, at Strikeforce: Destruction on November 21, 2008, Southworth lost the light heavyweight championship against former UFC Light Heavyweight fighter Renato Sobral "Babalu" by TKO (cut) of the 1st round at 5:00.
 Southworth was winning the round, having scored a takedown and controlling the clinch, until "Babalu" opened up a horrendous gash above Bobby's left eye with ten seconds to go.
 "Big" John McCarthy stopped the action to let doctors inspect, and Southworth finished the round by dropping "Babalu" with a punch just before the bell.
 However, when doctors got a better look at the wound between rounds, the fight was stopped due to the size and depth of the cut.
 Southworth announced he would like a rematch and Sobral verbally agreed, however a rematch was never organized and following Sobral's 2013 retirement it is unlikely a rematch would ever occur.

 Post-Strikeforce career

 Southworth also tried out for 11th season of The Ultimate Fighter.
 However, despite the fact that both the Middleweights and Light-Heavyweights were invited to try out, the UFC decided that the season would focus exclusively on Middleweights.

 In the last bout of his career, Southworth faced Aaron Boyes at Xtreme MMA 2 on July 31, 2010.
 He won the fight via first-round knockout.

 Personal life

-Bobby has four children, 3 daughters and one son.
+Bobby has four children, three daughters and one son.

 Bobby co-founded the American Kickboxing Academy Sunnyvale in 2008.
-In 2015, Southworth began coaching at UFC Gym Hollow Brook in San Antonio, Texas until it closed down due to the COVID-19 pandemic.
+In 2015, Southworth began coaching at UFC Gym Hollow Brook in San Antonio, Texas.